Toluna-IP/tolunaintegratedpaneldocs/externalsample/integrationdetails.md

   - >Please note: you will receive status changes for all open Quotas, not just those with which you are engaged.

-## Notification / Webhooks

-This describes several support processes Toluna will operate in the background of an ES integration.

-### Member Status Link

-When a Partner's Member has completed interaction with a Toluna Survey, Toluna will deliver a notification signifying this even and its details.
-For the most part, these are identical to the "real-time" notifications described in the [Main Integration Guide](*To do*).

-{: .label .label-red }
-Suscription to these notifications is mandatory for ES Partners.

-### Quota Status Link

-When a Quota is no longer available or a previously on-hold Quota becomes available/live, Toluna will broadcast this information to its Partners.

-{: .label .label-red }
-Suscription to these notifications is mandatory for ES Partners.

-> Please note: Subscribers will receive updates for all Quotas, not just those with which they are engaged.
-Partners should integrate in a manner in which non-relevant Quota updates are ignored.

 ## Sampling Rules